Photo: Samuel poses on his land near the AHH project.

-The Africa Hydro Holdings (AHH) Achwa 2 plant, a run-of-river hydropower scheme built in Uganda by CI1, has not only harnessed the power of the Achwa River but has also stimulated significant social and economic progress in the local communities.
-An example of the project's impact is the story of Samuel, a local farmer who found he could diversify his income through the Community Development Programme's livelihood restoration initiative.
+This story from the Africa Hydro Holdings (AHH) Achwa 2 plant focuses on the story of Samuel, a local farmer who found he could diversify his income through the Community Development Programme's livelihood restoration initiative.

 Ever entrepreneurial, Samuel's journey did not end at expanding his farming activities.
 As his earnings grew, he diversified his income streams even further by investing in a large radio, which he rents out for local events.